 As with copyright in the US, Canada, and other countries, any

 Copyright protection varies in duration depending on the nature of the work.
 As it concerns authors, copyright protection for literary works extend 70 years beyond the end of the calendar year in which the author of the work died.

 To understand whether copyright infringement has occurred, they key term is ‘substantial’.
 If you copy another person’s work without the permission of the owner, and a court determines that copying is ‘substantial’, you may be in violation of UK copyright law.
 However, we could find no clear definition or standard of what ‘substantial’ means.
 The courts decide these cases on a one-by-one basis.
 In some instances even a non-exact duplication of a small portion of a piece of work may be deemed a violation of copyright.
-You should also beware that, again like the US and Canada, in the UK you are responsible for defending against copyright infringement of your work.
+You should also beware that, again like the US and Canada,

 It is generally the original author of a particular work who will own copyright.
 The exception is the employee who creates a work during the course of his or her employment.
 Whether you’re a direct employee, on contract, or on an apprenticeship, work you prepare for an employer will fall under their copyright, and not yours.

 If you’re a freelance writer, you would own copyright to your work unless you specifically relinquish any claim to copyright.
 In that case you would sign a copyright assignment agreement with the entity that commissioned your work stipulating you relinquish/assign copyright for your work.
 (A legally binding assignment of copyright must be in writing and signed by or on behalf of the person who is transferring the copyright, i.e. the assignor.)